ahujasushant/bloodconnect-project/README.md

 #### Ruby
-Ruby version for this project is ` 2.5.3` rbenv is our recommened and preffered ruby version management software.
+Ruby version for this project is ` 2.5.3` rbenv is our recommened and preferred ruby version management software.
 If you don't have rbenv installed on your system.
 You can see the installation instructions [here.](https://github.com/rbenv/rbenv)
 For installing the ruby version, type in the following command on your terminal ```rbenv install 2.5.3```.

 One can check the installed ruby version by the following command ```ruby -v```.